 Each absence must be explained.
 Parents/guardians are responsible for providing notification within three (3) days of the student's return to school, or the absence will result in an unexcused absence.
-Notification of a student's absence should be completed on an Absence Verification Form that is available either on the District's website or at the schools.
+Notification of a student's absence should can be completed on an Absence Verification Form that is available either on the District's website or at the schools.
 The Absence Verification Form includes the student's name, the date(s) the student was absent, the reason for the absence, and parent's/guardian's legal name.
+If a parent/caregiver is unable to access or print the Absence Verification Form, a note may be written requesting an absence be excused and should include the student name, the date(s) of absence, reason, and parent's/caregiver legal name.